 $ sudo apt-get -y install oracle-java8-installer

--y option above will make you agree automatically with packages to be installed including dependencies.
-If you want to check what packages will be installed you can remove the
+The -y option above will make you agree automatically with packages to be installed including dependencies.
+If you want to check what packages will be installed you can remove the -y option above.

 $ sudo apt-get -y install tomcat8-admin

 If this is not a production machine, we can also install Tomcat 8 Documentation and an example package.
 We can use the commmand below to install documentation and example packages:

 However, if this is a production machine, it's recommended to only install ```tomcat8``` and ```tomcat8-admin``` packages.